Margaret Hebblethwaite tells the legend behind Iguazú Falls and how they came to be.Read more...

 The Chaco (which is mostly in Paraguay, with a part in Argentina and a part in Bolivia) is considered to be the world’s largest natural area after the Amazon.
 The country is beginning to receive more attention as a tourist destination by those who want to see nature in its pristine state, in all its splendour.

 More than 398 species of fish, 173 species of mammals, 177 species of reptiles, 87 species of amphibians and 713 species of birds have been recorded in Paraguay.
-It is extraordinarily rich in butterflies: there are at least 381 species.
-For comprehensive information on the different species, look at the Fauna Paraguay website (www.faunaparaguay.com).
+There are as many as 57 IBAs (Important BirdAreas).
+It is also extraordinarily rich in butterflies: there are at least 381 species.
+For comprehensive information look at the Fauna Paraguay website.

 The national flower of Paraguay is the mburucuyá which was portrayed by the artists of the Jesuit-Guaraní Reductions as their principal flower motif, in stone and wood carving: it has been captured in the logo of the Ruta Jesuítica tourist programme.
 The mburucuyá fruit – the passion fruit – has a delicious, tangy flavour: it gives a kick to any fruit salad, makes an excellent mousse and can also be turned into a fruit juice drink.